-The pow-wow is not however, without a history that at one time saw this rich cultural experience being strictly prohibited.
-The Indian Act of the mid 1800’s and its later amendments made it a criminal offense for First Nations people to engage in dances, ceremonies or gift giving practices.
+However, the pow-wow is not without a history that, at one time, saw this rich cultural experience being strictly prohibited.
+The Indian Act of the mid 1800’s and its later amendments made it a criminal offense for First Nations people to engage in dances, ceremonies, or gift giving practices.
 It was believed that these undermined the principles and policies of assimilation.
-From the potlatch to the pow-wow, many age old traditions were outlawed; extinguishing an important part of Indigenous culture.
+From the potlatch to the pow-wow, many age-old traditions were outlawed, extinguishing an important part of Indigenous culture.

 Today, the pow-wow flourishes throughout North America, attracting audiences from all parts of the world.
 Apart from the visual splendour of the dancers and the rhythmic beats of the drum, there is a protocol that spectators must follow in order to demonstrate respect and appreciation of this tradition.
 In celebration of the spiritual and festive nature of this event, spectators are encouraged to applaud and join the dance when invited.

-In keeping with the honour and respect of this time-honoured tradition, it is important that spectators refrain from,
+In keeping with the honour and respect of this tradition, it is important that spectators refrain from:

 - Walking onto or crossing over on the dance arena or entering a dancer’s tent or set-up area,

 - Entering into the dance arena to get a better photograph of the dancers,